linode/apl-docs/docs/for-devs/get-started/lab-11.md

 helm push <chart-name>.tgz oci://harbor.<your-domain>/library/<chart-name>
 ```

-## Connect the repo in Argo CD
+## Connect the repo in ArgoCD

-- In the apps section in Otomi console, click on the Argo CD app
+- In the apps section in Otomi console, click on the ArgoCD app
 - Open `Settings` > `Repositories`
 - Choose `Connect Repo using https`
 - Fill in the following: